Hi Friends!

 optional: Write a message on the flag or use different colors for the stars.
 Use the WAVY SCISSORS: Cut the ends with the special scissors or all around the edges.

-7. Again, the hot glue gun works best, add a thin line of hot glue then wait about 5 seconds before placing the yarn carefully.
+4. Add a thin line of hot glue on the back of the flags, then wait about 5 seconds before placing the yarn down carefully.
 The glue should be warm to the touch.

 That’s it!